Journal of Plant Pathology

 Editorial Member

-Department of Plant Ecology
+Department: Department of Plant Ecology

 Dr. Congyan Wang is a Professor and Ph.D.
 Supervisor at the School of Environment and Safety Engineering, Jiangsu University, China.
 He earned his Doctorate in Biology from Nanjing University, specializing in Invasion Biology.
 His research focuses on the ecological effects, environmental risks, and mechanistic understanding of invasive plant species.
 His work integrates plant ecology, community dynamics, and plant–soil–microbe interactions to explore how invasive species establish, compete, and impact biodiversity.